 As you may have noticed, the Nikkor 18-55 mm can provide far better macro effects than his cousin 18-105 mm.

-At the next step I focused on the zoom features.
+At the next step, I focused on the zoom features.
 I compared the Nikkor 18-105 mm with Nikkor 55-300 mm.
-In this case I think, that Nikkor 18-105 mm features slightly better quality than other one.
-It can be see in the photo quality, that has been attached below (Pic.
+In this case, I think, that Nikkor 18-105 mm features slightly better quality than the other one.
+It can be seen in the photo quality, that has been attached below (Pic.
 19-22).

-There are an example photo, that fred me to compare two Nikkor lenses.
-The parametres are approximate, becuase photos has been taken on Landscape mode.
+There is an example photo, that led me to compare two Nikkor lenses.
+The parametres are approximate because photos has been taken on Landscape mode.

 See the examples of aperture for a certain focal length listed below:

 105 mm- f4.8 (33-500), f5.6(18-105)

 Now is the time for some photo examples taken by Nikkor 18-105 mm f3.5-5.6 VR: